 Where to Buy the Forerunner 45 and 245

 If this review helped you, it would mean a ton if you purchased through my affiliate links.
 Here are some places to buy these watches, on Amazon and the Garmin website.
 I also want to encourage you to buy secondhand or from small, local running stores if you can.
-I don’t get paid if you do that, so if you still want to show your appreciation financially, you’re welcome to buy me a ko-fi.
+I don’t get paid if you do that, so if you still want to show your appreciation financially, you’re welcome to buy me a virtual coffee.

 Other posts you may find helpful: